-The Soil Association started out on a single farm.
-Now we influence the government on UK food and farming policy and help communities across the country connect through food.
+In 1946, the Soil Association started out on a single farm.
+Now we influence the government on UK food, farming, and land use policy and help communities across the country connect through food.

 The Soil Association was founded in 1946 by a group of people who were concerned about the health implications of increasingly intensive farming systems following the Second World War.
 Their main concerns were:

 - The loss of soil through erosion and depletion